RDFLib/rdflib-hdt/docs/source/hdtdocument.rst

 ^^^^^^^^^^^^^^^^^^^^^^

 You can search for all RDF triples in the HDT file matching a triple pattern using :py:meth:`rdflib_hdt.HDTDocument.search`.
-It returns a 2-element tuple, with an *iterator* over the matching RDF triples and the estimated triple pattern *cardinality*.
+It returns a 2-element tuple: an :py:class:`rdflib_hdt.HDTIterator` over the matching RDF triples and the estimated triple pattern *cardinality*.

+.. note:: The :py:meth:`rdflib_hdt.HDTDocument.search` method also accepts ``limit`` and ``offset`` parameters, to perform range queries over the matchinf RDF triples.

 .. code-block:: python